 And this post! :)

-UPDATE: You don’t really need one, not if you have a smartphone, but it makes a great souvenir. – EW
+UPDATE: You don’t really need a London A-Z, not if you have a smartphone, but it makes a great souvenir. – EW

 Drivers of the iconic black taxis have to pass an insanely difficult test called The Knowledge before they can drive the cabs.
 They know where stuff is and will not jack you around on the fare.
 Find out how to take a London cab here.